steguerrini/irrbp/trunk/readme.txt

 - Buck1000 for the trimesh converter (from Irrlicht Forum)
 - Cobra for the "shooting" object source (from Irrlicht Forum)
 - Going for the soft body help (from Bullet Forum)

+IF YOU ARE USING A BULLET VERSION > 2.76 PLEASE READ THE DOCUMENTATION TIP.